eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 When a Trusted List Provider suspends or withdraws a Wallet Provider, the Wallet Provider revokes all of their WUAs as described in [Section 6.6.3.7](#66312-relying-party-verifies-that-wua-is-not-revoked).

-If an entity has registered multiple Wallet Providers, each offering a different Wallet Solution, and one of these Wallet Providers is suspended or withdraw, only the applicable Wallet Solution will be impacted.
+If an entity has registered multiple Wallet Providers, each offering a different Wallet Solution, and one of these Wallet Providers is suspended or withdrawn, only the applicable Wallet Solution will be impacted.
 It may happen that the reason for suspension or withdrawal is applicable to all Wallet Solutions offered, in which case all of the Wallet Providers registered by that entity will be withdrawn or suspended separately.

 ### 6.3 Trust throughout a PID Provider or an Attestation Provider lifecycle